Meet the dog lovers behind the dogs, people just like you who want to do the best they can for dogs in need. Join us. Volunteer today!

 Cassie Costantino Hayden

-Cassie Costantino Hayden is a certified Animal Behavioral College Dog Trainer.
-All of her dogs have obtained their AKC Canine Good Citizen (CGC) Title working with her.
-Her mentor is Cydney Cross of Crossroads for Dogs.
+As a certified Animal Behavioral College Dog Trainer, Cassie’s mentor is Cydney Cross of Crossroads for Dogs.
 For nearly two years Cassie has taken dogs through and/or assisted Cyd with CGC classes around the Capitol District.
-She has taken many of her foster and dogs in need of a home through CGC training as well.
+She has taken many of her foster and dogs through CGC training as well.
+With respect to Cyd’s words, “Dogs are what we make them, either on purpose or by doing nothing,” Cassie has done the far opposite of nothing.
+Working closely with husband James Hayden, Jr., Cassie has made dogs the focus of her home, marriage, volunteer life and now her professional labor of love as well.

 After accepting her board position and meeting the dogs, Audra returned a day later to adopt Tucker, a sweet senior boy who will live the rest of his days immersed in more love than he’s ever known.
 Audra’s commitment to this dog and our organization offers that same hope for all Dog House Adoptions’ dogs.